camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 The setup consists of:

 - [Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (VPC) is a logically isolated virtual network.
-  - a [Private Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), which does not have direct access to the internet and can not easily be reached.
+  - a [Private Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), which does not have direct access to the internet and cannot be easily reached.
     - three [EC2](https://aws.amazon.com/ec2/) instances using Ubuntu, one within each availability zone, which will run Camunda 8.
     - a [managed OpenSearch](https://aws.amazon.com/what-is/opensearch/) cluster stretched over the three availability zones.
   - a [Public Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), which allows direct access to the Internet via an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
     - (optional) an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) is used to expose the WebUIs like Operate, Tasklist, and Connectors, as well as the REST API to the outside world.
-This is done using sticky sessions as generally requests are distributed round-robin across all EC2 instances.
+This is done using sticky sessions, as generally requests are distributed round-robin across all EC2 instances.
     - (optional) a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) (NLB) is used to expose the gRPC endpoint of the Zeebe Gateway, in case external applications require it.
     - (optional) a [Bastion Host](https://en.wikipedia.org/wiki/Bastion_host) to allow access to the private EC2 instances since they're not publicly exposed.
-      - Alternatively, one can utilize the [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html) instead to reach the private subnet within the VPC.
-The setup requires a lot of extra work and certificates, but one can follow the [getting started tutorial by AWS](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html).
+      - Alternatively, utilize the [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html) instead to reach the private subnet within the VPC.
+The setup requires extra work and certificates, but can be set up by following the [getting started tutorial by AWS](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html).
     - a NAT Gateway that allows the private EC2 instances to reach the internet to download and update software packages.
-This can not be used to access the EC2 instances.
+This cannot be used to access the EC2 instances.
 - [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) to handle traffic flow to the VMs.
-- an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) as glue component between the VPC and the Internet, to allow traffic between those.
+- an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to allow traffic between the VPC and the Internet.

 Both types of subnets are distributed over three availability zones of a single AWS region, allowing for a highly available setup.

 :::note Single Deployment
-Alternatively, one can run the same setup with a single AWS EC2 instance as well but should be aware that in case of a zone failure, their whole setup would be unreachable.
+Alternatively, the same setup can run with a single AWS EC2 instance, but be aware that in case of a zone failure, the whole setup would be unreachable.
 :::

 ## Prerequisites